ByroBuff/TM-downloader/README.md

 # MassTrackDownloader

 ## Description
-This project is a tool meant to automatically download many random tracks from [TMX](https://tmnf.exchange).
+This project is a tool for windows meant to automatically download many random tracks from [TMX](https://tmnf.exchange).
 This tool only works for TMNF (Trackmania Nations Forever) at the moment.
 The tool can be used for many things including:

 - playing user created maps without wifi
 - random map competition in which the maps are pre-picked